Biswas57/kaflow/Blogging&Design/tributary_cluster_blog.md

 ### UML Diagram Progression
 [1st Draft UML (initial design)](UML_1st_draft.pdf) &rarr; [2nd Draft UML](UML_2nd_draft.pdf) &rarr; [3rd Draft UML](UML_3rd_draft.pdf) &rarr; [final_design.pdf](UML_final_design.pdf)

 # Tributary Cluster Security Implementation Blog
-There are a few major security aspects to take into consideration when analyzing the soundness and reliability of a stream processing application.
+There are a few major security aspects to take into consideration when analyzing the soundness and reliability of this stream processing library.

 **Access Control:** While it’s easy to see why access control is important in any system, it’s particularly important when being granted access means gaining a level of control over critical data.
 This is a scenario not uncommon when dealing with big data processors such as that involved in stream processing applications.
 Let’s consider an organization working with Apache Kafka.
 Such an organization will have developed producers and consumers that communicate with a Kafka cluster on a continuous basis.Without access controls in place, any client could be configured to read from or write to any particular topic within the Kafka system.
 As your organization matures and begins to utilize the Kafka cluster on a larger scale and for various types of data (some more important than others), it’s likely that a fly-by-night approach to securing the implementation of the platform will not suffice.
 In this instance, it’s critical that all clients attempting to read or write to the cluster be properly authenticated and authorized for the topics with which they are attempting to interact, to ensure that improper access to potentially sensitive data is prevented.
 The focus is to utilise access control lists (ACLs) to authorize particular applications to read from or write to particular topics – thus providing secure access on a more granular level.